Another Beautiful California Pacific Sunset Tonight – January 7 2011

 In keeping with a previous post about another Rome monument, this entry will be about the Pantheon.
 Built in the early 2nd century, designed by Hadrian and a temple dedicated to all the gods, the Pantheon is truly one of the great buildings of the world.

-It is the largest unreinforced concrete dome in the world and is 43 m across and from the top of the drum to the ceiling center it is also 43 m; a perfect hemisphere.
+It is the largest unreinforced concrete dome in the world; 43 m across and from the top of the drum to the ceiling center is also 43 m – a perfect hemisphere.

-It was preserved even through Rome’s darkest hours; even the Popes knew this was a special building.
-It was dedicated as a Catholic church for all martyrs in the early 7th century and Raphael is buried in it.
+It was preserved through Rome’s darkest hours; even the Popes knew this was a special building.
+It was dedicated as a Catholic church for all martyrs in the early 7th century.

 The bronze doors you walk through are the originals; nearly 2 000 years old.

 The columns in the portico are granite.
-The dome was originally roofed with bronze plates but a Barberini Pope had them removed and melted down to make the bronze baldocchino in New St Peter’s basilica in the Vatican.
+The dome’s roof was obronze plates but a Barberini Pope had them removed and melted down to make the bronze baldacchino in New St Peter’s basilica in the Vatican.

 Rome, Italy's Pantheon with Motorcycle